-Anne-Linda Camerini (Frisch) is Scientific Researcher at the Institute of Communication and Health (ICH) and Lecturer at the Department of Communication Sciences (USI, Switzerland) where she obtained her Ph.D. in 2013.
-Since 2018, Dr. Camerini is responsible of the project MEDIATICINO 2.0: Blessing or curse?: Smartphones in the life of adolescents, for which she obtained funding from the Swiss National Science Foundation.
+Anne-Linda Camerini (Frisch) is Scientific Researcher and Lecturer at the Faculty of Communication Sciences (USI, Switzerland), where she obtained her Ph.D. in 2013.
+Since 2018, Dr. Camerini is the Principal Investigator of the projects MEDIATICINO 2.0: Blessing or curse?: Smartphones in the life of adolescents and Digital Lives: What does smartphone-mediated communication feel like?, both funded by the Swiss National Science Foundation.

 Before her activities at USI, Dr. Camerini studied Communication and Media Sciences, Intercultural Business Communication, English Literature, and Italian Linguistics at the Friedrich-Schiller-University Jena (Germany) and at the Università degli Studi di Urbino (Italy).
 She gained experience in applied media research and consultancy working as Project Manager at TelevisionResearchPartnership in the United Kingdom.

-Since her doctoral studies, Dr. Camerini has conducted empirical studies on the role of health literacy in disease management and prevention as well as health promotion, with special interest in the interplay between health literacy and access to and the use of new technologies (eHealth).
-Aiming to advance the conceptualization and measurement of health literacy, her dissertation is a collection of six articles published in peer-reviewed scientific journals including Health Promotion International, Health Communication, Patient Education and Counseling, Plos One, and BMJ Open.
+Since the beginning of her doctoral studies, Dr. Camerini has conducted empirical studies on the role of health literacy in disease management and prevention as well as health promotion, with special interest in the interplay between health literacy and access to and the use of new technologies (eHealth).

 In 2015, Dr. Camerini collaborated in the organisation of the 3rd convention of the newly founded Health Communication Division within the DGPuK.
 Together with Ramona Ludolph and Fabia Rothenfluh, she edited the book Gesundheitskommunikation im Spannungsfeld zwischen Theorie und Praxis (Health Communication: Tensions between Theory and Practice) with scientific contributions from the convention.